Supporting Embedded Content

 eval src/pyduktape.c:1 preventsyield

-If you see this error, this means you need to go find where you need to write window.Node instead of Node.
+If you see this error, it means you need to find where you need to write window.Node instead of Node.
 You’ll also need to modify EVENT_DISPATCH_JS to prefix classes with window:

 EVENT_DISPATCH_JS = \